 #1 Prevent baby from touching the sores

 As these viruses are spread by simply touching the sores, it is important that your baby doesn’t come into skin-to-skin contact with any of the herpes lesions.
-Sores can be covered with a dressing to protect the baby 2
+Sores should be completely covered so the baby cannot touch them.2

 #2 Observe strict hygiene

-Observing strict hygiene by washing hands thoroughly with soap before breastfeeding and sterilising breast pump parts after each use will help prevent spreading the infection.
+Observing strict hygiene by washing hands thoroughly with soap before breastfeeding and sterilising breast pump parts after each use will help prevent spreading the infection.3

 #3 Seek medical advice for babies under three weeks of age

-Herpes can be very dangerous for a newborn baby up to three weeks of age.
-A mother should speak to her healthcare provider for the latest recommendations and precautions if she has a very young baby and suspects she has herpes 3
+Herpes can be very dangerous and life threatening for a newborn baby up to three weeks of age.
+A mother should speak to her healthcare provider for the latest recommendations and precautions if she has a very young baby and suspects she has herpes or has recurrent herpes.4

 #4 Avoid kissing your baby if you have oral lesions